kellyhum/kellyhum/README.md

 (she/her)

-i'm a student with an interest in STEM and design, hoping to make tech accessible by everyone.
+i'm a student with an interest in STEM and design, hoping to make the world a greener place.

-when i'm not cramming french vocab, you can find me binge reading books 📚, playing some badminton 🏸 or chatting with friends 😁!
+when i'm not cramming french vocab, you can find me binge reading books 📚, playing some badminton 🏸 or surfing the Web!